 Day 0, 25th December

-We reached Jaipur around 1:30 in the afternoon after being helped a polite guy who was overhearing our conversations and there we called upon a senior of ours for a meet-up.
-We ate at the mall nearby, had a good laughter filled couple of hours of chats before finally bidding adieu and leaving for the airport via Ola.
+We reached Jaipur around 1:30 in the afternoon after being helped by a polite guy who was overhearing our conversations and there we called upon a senior of ours for a meet-up.
+We ate at the mall nearby, had a good laughter-filled couple of hours of talks before finally bidding adieu and leaving for the airport in an Ola.

 Afterwards, it was about settling down in the plane and reaching our next destination – Bangalore!

 To keep it brief, there are things I love about the airport at Bangalore.
-Best two being the Girls I have met there and the air which has caressed my face during summer travels!
+Best two being the people I have met there and the cold air which has caressed my face during summer travels!

 After landing at the airport, we took a cab to Himanshu’s place – VRR Heritage, Dodenakundi.

-Himanshu, ladies and ladies, happens to be our batch mate from IIT and one of my sharpest and jolliest friend who is extremely pragmatic when it comes to use of money (Read “Baniya”) and extremely knowledgeable regarding any topic.
-He once made an android app just to pass some time!
+Himanshu, ladies, and ladies, happens to be our batchmate from IIT Delhi and one of my sharpest and jolliest friend who is extremely pragmatic when it comes to using money (Read “Baniya”) and extremely knowledgeable about any topic.
+He once developed an android application just to pass some time!
 Beat that!

 Anyways, we reached Himanshu’s place at around midnight and had ordered food from a delivery service titled – “Midnight delivery”.
 They say when you are hungry, anything tastes delicious!
-This made an exception!
+This delivery service and their food was an exception!

-After the meal, we slept quickly so that we could wake up on time to start our mammoth journey!
+After the meal, we slept quickly so that we could wake up in time to start our mammoth journey!

 Day 1, 26th December